daominah/age_of_empires_ror_hd/README.md

 The results here come from real tests and the game dat file, some values are slightly different from the documentation.

+The balance between civilizations is bad.
+Shang is absolutely the best.
+Greek, Choson, and Carthaginian are too weak in the most common "rule" game mode, Bronze Age without Wall (a.k.a. "Đời ba không thành").

 #### 1. Assyrian